The outdoor team

-All of our guides and teachers meet the highest standards in various disciplines including forest therapy, horticultural therapy, shinrin-yoku, environmental education, autism education and wilderness medicine.
-They have been trained in first aid and CPR and know how to make even the most novice nature enthusiasts feel safe.
-They understand that each persons’ connection to nature is deeply personal, and lead adults and children in their own unique journey.
+All of our guides and teachers meet the highest standards in various disciplines including forest therapy, horticultural therapy, shinrin-yoku, environmental education, autism education, and wilderness medicine.
+They have been trained in first aid and CPR and know how to make even the most timid nature enthusiasts feel safe.
+They understand that each person’s connection to nature is deeply personal, and lead adults and children in their own unique journey.

 Children’s Programs, NYC